Morning Depression: The Best Solution You Will Ever Find

 Here is an example of a self-dialog you can embrace

 “I am very overwhelmed right now because I just woke up and all of the things that I fear are emerging all at once.
-I realize that it can be scary and a bit stressful, but all is well.
-I can take care of everything.
-I’m on top of things and later on, I will feel much better.
-However, I will not get better if I surrender to my excuses and ignore life.
+But it’s ok, the stress is just my default mechanism, I can reprogram myself to feel calmer.
+I can just take it step-by-step and later on, I’ll thank myself because that is the right decision for me.
+But, I will not achieve a lot of progress if I continue to surrender to my morning avoidance and ignore life.
 I should just face it and trust myself that I’m going to manage everything the right way.
 All is well.”

-Waking up with depression does not have to be part of your life.
-It can be dealt with pretty easily, especially if your depression is gone later on.
+Depression does not have to be part of your life.
+It can be dealt with pretty easily, especially if it is gone after the morning is over.

-Choose the techniques that resonate with you the most and start applying them.
-It is going to be weird and unnatural at first because your mind is not used to feeling happy and lucid in the mornings, but practicing these methods consistently is the key.
+Choose the techniques that resonate with you the most and apply them.
+It is going to be weird and unnatural at first because your mind is not used to being joyous, happy, and lucid in the morning, but practicing these methods consistently is key to move past it.

 They contain positive affirmations and suggestions that you cannot fully hear and understand; by that, they effortlessly bypass your consciousness and natural resistance.

-If, for example, you hear clear-spoken affirmations such as, “I feel wonderful to wake up in the morning,” you will reject it right away because this kind of statement is the complete opposite of your built-in thought patterns.
+If, for example, you hear clear-spoken affirmations such as, “I feel wonderful to get up in the morning,” you will reject it right away because this kind of statement is the complete opposite of your built-in depression-based thought patterns.

-However, when you don’t hear this suggestion, you will not have the option to resist it; in other words, the suggestion will stop your morning depression.
+However, when you don’t hear this suggestion, you will not have the option to resist it; in other words, the suggestion has the ability to leave behind your depressive mornings.